DataS-DHSC/tech-club/README.md

 ## QA Status

 Quality assurance is not done per se on these sessions, but typically each session is reviewed by the people running it before pushing to the `main` branch.
 Materials will be pushed after the session has taken place.

+## Getting Help
+Please contact [datascience@dhsc.gov.uk](mailto:datascience@dhsc.gov.uk) for more information.

+## Code of Conduct
+Please note that this project is released with a [Contributor Code of Conduct](https://dhsc-govuk-internal.github.io/user-guide.github.io/code-of-conduct.html).
+By contributing to this project, you agree to abide by its terms.